marwyn-the-developer/ml-construction/README.md

 What we expect:
 - Implement a class that can be used to download the iris dataset, train a scikit-learn classifier, test the accuracy of a classifier object, and export a trained classifier to file.
 You are free to choose the classifier.
 However, please explain your choice briefly

+In the __model_training.ipynb__ notebook a number of different ML algorithms are tested and compared.
+The model that was chosen is a simple MLP as it provided the best accuracy and inference runtime.

 - Leverage countermeasures against over-fitting

+One measure is the limited model capacity with just one hidden layer and a hidden size of just 5.
+Another measure is the use of L2 weight decay with a decay rate of 1e-05.

 - Measure and communicate the accuracy of your classifier

+Details on model performance are discussed in __model_training.ipynb__.

 - Explain how you export the classifier after training and why this step matters

+The classifier is exported as a file with the __skops__ library which is a more secure option for model persistence as opposed to __pickle__.
+This step matters to avoid constant refitting which can be expensive when the dataset is large.

 A few questions:
 - How would you assess the quality of your source code?